-This particular model, for example, is a face-lifted and rebadged version of the Gerald Genta Arena Chrono Quattro Retro “wristboard” automatic watch that was presented two years at Baselworld 2009 if memory serves me well.
+With the 2011 Octo Quadri-Retro Chronograph (ref.
+BGO45BSCLDCHQR) Bulgari keeps on consolidating the legacy of Gerald Genta: an independent brand that they have recently, um, absorbed.
+This particular model, for example, is a face-lifted and rebadged version of the Gerald Genta Arena Chrono Quattro Retro “wristboard” model that was presented two years at Baselworld 2009 if memory serves me well.

-Compared to the original model, the Bulgari’s take seems to also be more legible: thanks to the highly contrast black-and-silver (different shades of it) color scheme, the watch with its multiple retrograde displays is clearly easier to read in normal lighting even despite the numerals being a bit smaller and less, um, graphic than those on the Gerald Genta version.
+Compared to the original model, the Bulgari’s take is also more legible: thanks to the high-contrast black-and-silver (different shades of it) color scheme, the Octo Quadri-Retro Chronograph with its multiple retrograde displays is easier to read in normal lighting even despite the numerals being a bit smaller and less, um, graphic than those on the Gerald Genta version.

 Of course, nighttime legibility is another matter since there is not a single drop of lume on the dial.
 However, I get the idea behind the decision not to go that route: with all the numerous indicators in need of Superluminova treatment, the timekeeper’s dial would probably look either like a Christmas tree or a sports car’s instrument cluster, which is not particularly inspiring when it comes to a sporty dress watch of this sort.

-As you can see on the pictures, the Bulgari by Gerald Genta Octo Quadri-Retro Chronograph is presented in an octagonal stainless steel case equipped with a ceramic bezel.
+As you can see in the pictures, the Octo Quadri-Retro Chronograph is presented in an octagonal stainless steel case equipped with a ceramic bezel.

-The matte-black bezel not only offers unrivaled scratch-resistance, but also serves as a beautiful from for the art-deco-styled dial.
+The matte-black bezel not only offers unrivaled scratch resistance but also serves as a beautiful form for the art-deco-styled dial.

-The setting crown, which is set with an onyx cabochon looks somewhat frivolous and out of style here, but otherwise the timekeeper looks absolutely wonderful.
+The setting crown, which is set with an onyx cabochon looks somewhat frivolous and out of style here, but otherwise, the timekeeper looks wonderful.

 Another notable thing about this gorgeous wristwatch is, of course, the movement that powers it.
-While there is still a great deal of really expensive timepieces that are animated by simple ETA ebauches with third-party complication modules, this one has a nice caliber GG7800 beating inside its steel body.
+While there is still plenty of expensive timepieces that are animated by simple ETA blank movements with third-party add-on complication modules, this one has a nice caliber GG7800 beating inside its steel body.

 If you liked the Metropolis, you will most certainly like the new version of the Arena.

-Bulgari by Gerald Genta Octo Quadri-Retro Chronograph automatic watch specification
+Bulgari by Gerald Genta Octo Quadri-Retro Chronograph (BGO45BSCLDCHQR) specification

 Power reserve: 45 hours